Rogoflap/Adlookup/ReadMe.txt

 Don't hesitate to use the Send Suggestion (Bug, or New Idea etc) this will help make the program better for everyone.

+Version 2.1.21
+Added Operations to filter
+ <>  Not Equal
+ >
+ <
+ Null
+ !Null

 Version 2.1.20
    Added Email List to Exact ES grid